waph-team14/waph-teamproject/README.md

 2. introduced new pages and updated previous pages

 #### Contributions:
-1. Rohith Koppula, 3 commits, 8 hours, contributed in generating editProfile, view profile pages and edited the README.md.
+1. Rohith Koppula, 4 commits, 8 hours, contributed in generating editProfile, view profile pages and edited the README.md.
 2. Phani Gopaluni, 10 commits, 8 hours, contributed in implementing new data in database-data.sql and created posts page along with several action for the post page involvements
 <<<<<<< HEAD
-3. Sravan Kumar, 4 commits, 4 hours, contributed in creating login form, registration form and as well as forget password form with csrf validations and little styling to the forms.
+3. Sravan Kumar, 4 commits, 8 hours, implemented several changes on login page, registration page and as well as change password.
-4. Jaswanth Bollepalli, 6 commits, 4 hours, contributed in editing README.md file and tested the current database and gathered information for navigation bar included in our project .including navigatiom.html file including file links to logout.html,chat.html,profile.html
+4. Jaswanth Bollepalli, 3 commits, 8 hours,implemented changes on css and tested the application during the development phase and contributed in creating the posts page with phani
 >>>>>>> origin/main

+***note:*** We finished the sprint by cooperating as a team, putting our ideas into practice through frequent feedback and project reconsiderations.
+This project phase has given us a lot of experience because we have discussed our ideas and executed them with a greater understanding.

 # Appendix